 Addresses may be placed upon a single stone or wood monument, but their design and location require approval by the Review Board.
 Such monument shall be no higher than 5' above the ground to any part.
-HBDG November 2022. doc

 Downcast lighting is permitted only above the address numbers by fixtures as approved by the Review Board.
 No other accent lighting is allowed.